AutoDRIVE-Ecosystem/AutoDRIVE-Simulator-HPC/README.md

 Click OK to create the session
 Use this session for working with AutoDRIVE on Palmetto2.

-## Running the simulator with an interactive job:
+## Running the Simulator with an Interactive Job:

 Run this command to start an interactive job with 2 k40 GPUs:
 ```bash